localgovdrupal/docs/docs/src/devs/quality-standards/documentation.md

 Let's make the documentation great for developers and content designers alike.

-Before recommending a project for use with LopcalGov Drupal, project maintainers should confirm the following.
+Before recommending a project for use with LocalGov Drupal, project maintainers should confirm the following.

 ## 1. README.md file for projects / modules